As your due date gets closer, you’re probably eager to hear that your baby is in position for delivery.

 - other concerns with your sacrum or pelvis during pregnancy

-The technique is an alternative to — and may be less invasive than — the external cephalic version procedure doctors more traditionally use to turn babies head down.
+The technique is an alternative to — and may be less invasive than — an external cephalic version, which is a procedure doctors more traditionally use to turn babies head down.
+During this procedure, a healthcare professional places their hands on your belly and tries to turn the baby.

-You may seek care throughout your entire pregnancy (preventative) or anytime you have a specific issue (intervention) you’d like addressed.
+You may seek care throughout your entire pregnancy (preventive) or anytime you have a specific concern (intervention) you’d like addressed.

 Your chiropractor will ask you to lie down while they make an assessment.
 In the Webster method, this begins by looking at both feet and then bending them up toward the buttocks to see if they meet evenly.
 If there are imbalances, that may mean your pelvis is out of alignment.